 Today's Fashion Can Be Tomorrow's Pain

 Looking your best might not always be the best thing for you.
 Today's society is extremely fashion and style conscious.
 Unfortunately, clothing designers and stylists aim to please by creating unique looks that might not always be practical or even comfortable.

 The look of the season shows runway models in high platform heels and tight skirts or pants.
 Models have perfected the runway "walk," but the popular looks and accessories are frequently impractical and could create leg, back, and spine or neck problems.
-"Sometimes I see a woman walking down the street with high heels and a two-ton bag, and I want to stop her and make her aware of what she is doing to her body," said ACA president Dr. Richard Brassard.
+"Sometimes I see a woman walking down the street with high heels and a two-ton bag, and I want to stop her and make her aware of what she is doing to her body," said ACA Past President Dr. Richard Brassard.

 Women generally wear high heels to complement an outfit, not for comfort, but some might not realize that these shoes can cause serious discomfort in the feet and can also exacerbate back pain.
 High heels alter the balanced position of a person's body.
 When a woman wears high heels, a new dynamic equilibrium occurs.
 Dr. Brassard compared the musculoskeletal system to a mobile, hanging in dynamic equilibrium, each part balancing the other.
 If one part becomes 'fixed,' the whole system will compensate with a movement or restriction.
 Essentially, wearing high heels for any length of time increases the normal forward curve of the back and causes the pelvis to tip forward.
 This alters the normal configuration of the pelvis and spine necessary for the body to maintain a center of gravity.